10 things to know about how social media affects teens' brains

 If you or someone you know may be considering suicide, contact the 988 Suicide & Crisis Lifeline by dialing or texting 9-8-8.

 The statistics are sobering.
-In the past year, nearly 1 in 3 teen girls reports seriously considering suicide.
+Nearly 1 in 3 teen girls report having seriously considered suicide in the past year.
 One in 5 teens identifying as LGBTQ+ say they attempted suicide in that time.
 Between 2009 and 2019, depression rates doubled for all teens.
 And that was before the COVID-19 pandemic.
 The question is: Why now?

-"Our brains, our bodies, and our society have been evolving together to shape human development for millennia...
-Within the last twenty years, the advent of portable technology and social media platforms is changing what took 60,000 years to evolve," Mitch Prinstein, the chief science officer at the American Psychological Association (APA), told the Senate Judiciary Committee this week.
+"Our brains, our bodies, and our society have been evolving together to shape human development for millennia. ...
+Within the last 20 years, the advent of portable technology and social media platforms [has been] changing what took 60,000 years to evolve," Mitch Prinstein, the chief science officer at the American Psychological Association (APA), told the Senate Judiciary Committee this week.
 "We are just beginning to understand how this may impact youth development."

 Prinstein's 22-page testimony, along with dozens of useful footnotes, offers some much-needed clarity about the role social media may play in contributing to this teen mental health crisis.
 For you busy parents, caregivers and educators out there, we've distilled it down to 10 useful takeaways: